refcell/cloaks/README.md

 At this time, the mint price is determined by taking the mean of all the revealed bids.
 The final mint price is the max of either this calculated price or the `minPrice` set by the Cloak creator.

-To incentivize bid accuracy, only bids that are in the range of [`resultPrice - flex * stdDev`, `resultPrice + flex * stdDev`], where `flex` is a scalar value set by the Cloak creator.
+To incentivize bid accuracy, only bids that are in the range of [`resultPrice - flex * stdDev`, `resultPrice + flex * stdDev`] are permitted to mint; `flex` is a scalar value set by the Cloak creator.

 Anyone who isn't in this range can call `forgo()` to withdraw their deposit token.